Please ensure Javascript is enabled for purposes of website accessibility Annual General Meeting | Amnesty International Canada DONATE

 What to Expect

-Hear from current and former Board members and Global Delegation representatives, find out how strong governance enables Amnesty to create meaningful change, and get your questions answered!
+Get your questions answered and hear from current and former Board members and Global Delegation representatives about how strong governance enables Amnesty to create meaningful change.

 Available Positions